tmdarwen/PhaseVocoder/README.md

 1.   cd into this new directory.

-1. From the command line, run _cmake -G <GeneratorType> ../PhaseVocoder/Source_
+1. From the command line, run _cmake -G YourDesiredGeneratorType ../PhaseVocoder/Source_

 1. Build the project